shungok/esp32-cmake-development-env/README.md

 ##### 3. Confirme to detect ESP32 on Virtualbox VM.

-When the virtual machine recognizes the device, the macOS device file disappears.
+When the virtual machine recognizes the device, the device file in macOS disappears.

 ```shell
 % ls -l /dev/*.usbserial*